-Procedure Outline / Method(s) used to carry of this procedure eut Responsibility of Evidence generated by this procedure to ensure its effectiveness 1.
-When PEL arrangements are activated College Director, Records of Learner Protection insurance is provided by Academic Affairs correspondence O'Driscoll O'Neil and underwritten by Hiscox Manager between College Insurance Company Limited.
-This insurance police y Director to QQI and to provides either for the completion of the Learner Protection programme or the return of fees most recently insurance provided by paid in line with the 2012 Act.
-O'Driscoll O'Neil and underwritten by Hiscox The agreements with O'Driscoll O'Neil which Insurance Company underpin these PEL arrangements are designed Limited., to inform them and developed in line with QQI's Protection of that PEL arrangements Enrolled Learners: Protocols for the need to be activated.
+Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness 1.
+When PEL arrangements are activated College Director, Records of Learner Protection insurance is provided by Head of Quality & correspondence O'Driscoll O'Neil and underwritten by Hiscox Academic Affairs between College Insurance Company Limited.
+This insurance policy Director to QQI and to provides either for the completion of the Learner Protection programme or the return of fees most recently insurance provided by paid in line with the 2012 Act.
+O'Driscoll O'Neil and underwritten by Hiscox The agreements with O'Driscoll O'Neil which Insurance Company underpin these PEL arrangements are designed Limited; to inform them and developed in line with QQI's Protection of PEL arrangements need Enrolled Learners: Protocols for the to be activated.
 Implementation of Part 6 of the 2012 Act.
 PEL arrangements will be activated when: 1.
-OTC fails to provide a programme of educati on and training of three months' duration or longer where moneys have been paid, for a ny reason (including the insolvency or the windi ng up of that provider), or where QQI withdra ws programme validation.
-2. Enrolled learners have begun, but r not completed, a programme of education a nd training of three months' duration or long ger where moneys have been paid and OTC ceas ses to provide the programme before th nat programme is completed for any reas on (including the insolvency or the winding up of that provider), or on account of Q QI withdrawing programme validation.
+OTC fails to provide a programme of education and training of three months' duration or longer where moneys have been paid, for any reason (including the insolvency or the winding up of that provider), or where QQI withdraws programme validation.
+2. Enrolled learners have begun, but not completed, a programme of education and training of three months' duration or longer where moneys have been paid and OTC ceases to provide the programme before that programme is completed for any reason (including the insolvency or the winding up of that provider), or on account of QQI withdrawing programme validation.